PlatosTwin/bayes_ab/README.md

 - `DeltaLognormalDataTest`
 - `DiscreteDataTest`

-In all cases, there are two methods for inserting data:
+For each class, there are two methods for inserting data:

 - `add_variant_data` - add raw data for a variant as a list of observations (or numpy 1-D array)
 - `add_variant_data_agg` - add aggregated variant data (this can be practical for a larger data set, as the aggregation